Staff Picks For REI Co-op Anniversary Sale, May 2026

 30.7 oz | $420 MSRP

 This is one of our all-time favorite backpacks, and the model we used most in the decade from 2010-2020.
 Constructed with ultralight, waterproof, seam-taped, and tough-as-nails 100% woven Dyneema fabric, the HMG Southwest 55 delivers the best overall performance of any ultralight backpacking pack at REI.
-We laud it also for a surprisingly comfortable carry, unfathomable durability, waterproofness, low weight, and massive external pockets.
+We laud it also for a surprisingly comfortable carry despite no load lifters, unfathomable durability, waterproofness, low weight, and massive external pockets.

 Samaya INSTANT2 Alpine